-12 Fire test methods
+13 Fire test methods

-There are two primary fire test methods that are used to establish the fire ratings of doors.
-The first is ANSI/UL 10B and is referred to as neutral pressure; the second is ANSI/UL 10C, and is referred to as positive pressure.
+There are two primary fire test methods recognized by the IBC to establish the fire-protection ratings of doors.
+The first is ANSI/UL 10C and is referred to as a 'positive pressure' test.
+The second is, NFPA 252 and is required by the IBC to be conducted under positive pressure test conditions.